 We understand your challenges related to employment and immigration issues and give utmost consideration to each of your cases...

-We understand your challenges related to employment and immigration issues and give utmost consideration to each of your cases.
 With the influx of many investors and expatriates into Ethiopia, as well as the passage of various laws governing employee-employer relationships and immigration issues, the demand for top-rated labor and employment lawyers armed with the necessary information, technical knowledge, and eloquence has become an urgent need.

 Getnet Yawkal Law Office, with extensive experience on labor and employment, and immigration issues, has assisted clients with sound legal advice, superb communication and negotiation skills, and by successfully defending their interests before courts of law.